Find Affordable College Courses

 Medical Assisting majors at Pennsylvania Institute of Technology take out an average of $27,077 in student loans while working on their Associate Degree.

-Read full report on Allied Health & Medical Assisting Services at Pennsylvania Institute of Technology
+Full Allied Health & Medical Assisting Services at Pennsylvania Institute of Technology Report

-Pennsylvania College of Technology ranked #10 on this year’s Most Popular Allied Health Services Associate Degree Schools in Pennsylvania list.
+Pennsylvania College of Technology did quite well in this year’s ranking of the most popular places for allied health and medical assisting services students to get a associate degree.
+It came in at #10 on the list.
 Located in the small city of Williamsport, Penn College is a public college with a small student population.

 About 97% of the students majoring in medical assisting at the school are women while 3% are male.

-Full Allied Health & Medical Assisting Services at Pennsylvania College of Technology Report
+Read full report on Allied Health & Medical Assisting Services at Pennsylvania College of Technology

 Best Allied Health & Medical Assisting Services Colleges in the Middle Atlantic Region

-Explore all the Most Popular Allied Health & Medical Assisting Services Schools in the Middle Atlantic Area or other specific states within that region.
+Explore all the Most Popular Allied Health & Medical Assisting Services Colleges in the Middle Atlantic Area or other specific states within that region.

 State Degrees Awarded